• Skip to primary navigation

 Alberta crown land camping doesn’t have to be complicated.
 In a nutshell, beyond the public and private sites across the province that you can camp in for a nightly fee, Alberta residents are also able to peg their tent or drive an RV onto public (aka “crown”) land.
 It is also commonly known as “random” camping or “boondocking”.
 “PLUZ” is a term you see often, meaning Public Land Use Zones.

-Very important to note is that you are required to purchase a Public Lands Parking Pass before you embark on your crown land camping trip.
-It costs $20 per person for 3 days or $30 per person for an annual pass.
+It is very important to note that you are required to purchase a Public Lands Parking Pass before you embark on your Crown Land camping trip.
+The pass costs $20 per person for three days or $30 per person for an annual pass.
 You can purchase your pass online here.

 Here are some spots for crown land camping in Nordegg.